 Assets acquired include tangible and intangible assets.
 We use estimates and assumptions that we believe are reasonable as a part of the purchase price allocation, which includes the process to determine the value and useful lives of purchased intangible assets and the process to determine the value of any contingent consideration liabilities.
 We recorded the acquisition-date fair value of any contingent liabilities, such as earn-out provisions, as part of the consideration transferred.
 The earn-out liability fair value is subsequently remeasured at each reporting date.
 The Company evaluates each contingent consideration to determine the valuation approach.
-See Note B for valuation methods utilized in the fair value measurement as of the acquisition date and see Note E for valuation methods utilized in the fair value measurement as of the acquisition date and see
+See Note B for valuation methods utilized in the fair value measurement as of the reporting date.